Carl SzaboVice President & General Counsel

-As Vice President and General Counsel, Carl analyzes tech-related legislative and regulatory initiatives relevant to online companies.
-He monitors and analyzes Federal and state legislation including online taxation and privacy issues.
-Carl is also an adjunct professor of privacy law at the George Mason Antonin Scalia Law School.
+As Vice President and General Counsel, Carl analyzes, advocates, and testifies on tech-related legislative and regulatory initiatives relevant to online companies.
+Carl is also an adjunct professor of internet law at the George Mason Antonin Scalia Law School.

 Before joining NetChoice, Carl was an intellectual property attorney at the lawfirm of Wildman, Harrold, Allen & Dixon where he advised clients on privacy, Internet, e-commerce, and contractual matters.
 He also worked at the lawfirms of Venable and Arnold & Porter.

 Carl also worked on copyright, trademark, and anti-piracy both for Motion Picture Association of America (MPAA) and the Entertainment Software Association (ESA).